-One of my personal favorites for conferences is the sweeping and beautiful Praan composed by Gary Schyman.
+Praan composed by Gary Schyman: one of my personal favorites for conferences is this sweeping and beautiful song.
 I first became exposed to this music from the Where the Hell is Matt (Harding) 2008 video.
 This music is so unlike what attendees typically hear at a conference that it would make some attendees think "now this is different."

 Remember to discuss music licensing with your facility coordinator prior to the event to be sure you are legally covered to play copyrighted music.
 Many venues have built-in blanket agreements with performance rights societies, but if they don't you might be responsible to pay an additional fee as explained in this article on music licensing for trade shows and conventions.